Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Construction of a typical multi-transonic phase trajectory

 In the present work, the first integrals of motion are the conserved specific energy and the mass accretion rate.
-For the non-dissipative inviscid accretion considered in our work, the shock produced is of energy preserving Rankine Hugoniot \citep{rankine,hugoniot1,hugoniot2,landau,salas} type.
-The corresponding shock thickness has to be negligibly small compared to any characteristic length scale of the flow to allow no dissipation of energy as a consequence of the strong temperature gradient in between the inner and the outer boundaries of the shock, where the terms `inner' and the `outer' are referred with respect to the proximity to the black hole event horizon.
+For the non-dissipative inviscid accretion considered in our work, the shock produced is assumed to be of energy preserving Rankine Hugoniot \citep{rankine,hugoniot1,hugoniot2,landau,salas} type.
+The corresponding shock thickness has to be negligibly small compared to any characteristic length scale of the flow so that no dissipation of energy as a consequence of the strong temperature gradient in between the inner and the outer boundaries of the shock is allowed, where the terms `inner' and the `outer' are referred with respect to the proximity to the black hole event horizon.